linc/nitro-porter/docs/develop.md

 Target packages first have their `validate()` method called, then their `run()` method.

 To confirm an optional data type exists before importing it, use `targetExists()` on the `Migration`.

+It is often necessary to reformat user generated content (UGC), like comments, during the import.
+See the `Formatter` class.

 ### Verify source support for each feature